 The aim is to perform the following simultaneously as the competition phase approaches during each half of the year:

-- decreasing contact times of plyometric activities.
+- Decreasing contact times of plyometric activities.

-- extending the distance of sprints from blocks.
+- Extending the distance of sprints from blocks.

-- decreasing the distance of speed endurance.
+- Decreasing the distance of speed endurance.

 - introducing some over-speed when appropriate late in the preparation.
+It can launch the athlete to a new level.
+They need to be used to it, though.